 CODE ERROR RATE (CER) is the probability of error and is defined as the probable number of word errors on the ADC output per unit of time divided by the number of words seen in that amount of time.
-A CER of 10-18 corresponds to a statistical error in one word about every 31.7 years.
+A CER of 10-18 corresponds to a statistical error in one word about every 31.7 years for the ADC12D1000.